MileHacker Logo

 Airport transfer options include taxis, car rental, and hotel shuttles.
 Public minivans cover local routes.
 Taxis are available with fixed fares.

-This guide strives to equip visitors with the knowledge for a memorable trip to Antigua.
+This guide strives to equip visitors with the understanding for a memorable trip to Antigua.

 Antigua's Climate & Seasons

-Antigua experiences a tropical climate, with consistent warm temperatures and high humidity year-round.
+Antigua experiences a tropical climate, with consistent warm temperatures and high moisture levels year-round.
 Temperatures on the island typically range from 77°F (25°C) to 84°F (29°C) every day.

 The island has a distinct wet season and a dry season.